 During the last five years, DEC has developed and promoted professional services and SI capabilities to stimulate sales since it felt that these services were increasing in importance and many of the vendors offering these services did not deliver them with DEC hardware.
-DEC has supplemented these services with consulting services during the last two to three years since the delivery of consulting services has become the first step towards an information services project in many situations.
+DEC has supplemented these services with consulting services during the last two to three years but consulting is now being utilized solely to support equipment sales.
+Its status within DEC has fallen, and the VP who led consulting and developed the DEC initiative, G. Brebach, has resigned.
+The consulting organization has been dissolved and its components have been divided between the accounts business unit, multivendor customer services and the CiO.